pedroalvesbatista/singularity-admindocs/installation.rst

 Checkout Code from Git
 ======================

-The following commands will install Singularity from the `GitHub repo
+The following commands will install Apptainer from the `GitHub repo
 <https://github.com/apptainer>`_ to ``/usr/local``.
 This
 method will work for >=v{InstallationVersion}.
 To install an older tagged release see `older versions of the docs <https://www.apptainer.org/docs/>`_.